 With sincere smiles on their faces and heavenly-scented Tiare flowers in their hair, Tahitians are eager to show you their paradise and share their wisdom to life – a life that seems to be absolutely carefree.
 So stop on the side of the road, hydrate with an ice-cold coconut, chit-chat with the locals manning the stall, and most importantly – relax and unwind.
 If there’s one expression to learn in the Tahitian language, it must be ‘ia orana’.
 Locals never miss an opportunity to greet each other hello and – after a day or two on the islands – you too will become a local.

 Ready to start packing?

-Make 2017 the year you get to visit paradise (and still live to talk about it).
+Make this the year you get to visit paradise (and still live to talk about it).
 Want to visit but don’t know where to begin?
 Get in touch and let’s plan the trip of a lifetime!

 The Islands of Tahiti are among the last places to be colonized by mankind, 118 islands, each with its unique personality.